weider86/vue-todo-app/README.md

 # vue-todo-app
-A Vue, VueRouter and VueX repository
+A Vue, VueRouter and VueX todo app